Mehbasu/Ravenous-Snake_game/README.md

 ## 🎯 How to Play

 ### Objective
-Control your snake to eat as many fruits and vegetables as possible while avoiding walls and your own body.
-Each food item makes your snake grow longer and increases your score.
+Control your ravenous snake to devour as many fruits and vegetables as possible while avoiding walls and your own body.
+Each food item satisfies your snake's hunger, making it grow longer and increasing your score.
+The more your snake eats, the more ravenous it becomes!

 ### Controls
 **Dual Control System** - Choose your preferred method: